-Short Answer: Chrysler Capital finance decisions are made on an individual basis.
+Short Answer: Chrysler Capital makes financing decisions on an individual basis.
 During the application process, you will be required to provide personal information, including your Social Security number, and employment information like your annual income and how long you’ve been employed at your current workplace.
-Chrysler Capital representatives would not provide credit score requirements but said the company uses a custom scorecard to evaluate your creditworthiness that factors in more than just your credit score.
+Chrysler Capital representatives do not publicize exact credit score requirements, but the company uses a custom scorecard to evaluate your creditworthiness, and it factors in more than just your credit score.
 For more on Chrysler Capital financing requirements, see below.

 Chrysler Capital Financing Requirements

 You can apply for Chrysler Capital financing online and, if approved, receive an offer immediately.
-During the finance application process, Chrysler Capital will request:
+During the financing application process, Chrysler Capital will request the following information:

-Chrysler Capital requires a “hard” pull of your credit.
-Chrysler Capital customer service representatives would not disclose credit score requirements but did say that your credit score alone won’t dictate which credit tier you fall in.
-(For more on credit tiers for auto loans, see our related article.)
-Representatives said credit analysts individually evaluate applicants using a custom scorecard system.
+Chrysler Capital requires a “hard” pull of your credit, which can temporarily lower your credit score by a few points.
+Chrysler Capital customer service representatives would not disclose exact credit score requirements needed for approval, but they did say that your credit score alone won’t dictate your financing tier.
+(See our related article for more on credit tiers for auto loans.)
+Representatives also said that credit analysts individually evaluate applicants using a custom scorecard system.

-If you have a history of making on-time auto loan payments, are prepared to make a substantial down payment, and/or are financing a less expensive car, you may be more likely to be approved for financing.
+If you have a history of making on-time auto loan payments, are prepared to make a substantial down payment, and/or are financing a relatively inexpensive car, you may be more likely to be approved for financing.